akaugun/comfyui-lora-hook-trigger/README.md

 A clean and simple ComfyUI custom node that:

-- Creates a LoRA Hook through `comfy_extras.nodes_hooks.CreateHookLora`
+- Creates a LoRA Hook via `comfy_extras.nodes_hooks.CreateHookLora`
 - Automatically finds and loads trigger TXT files placed in a folder named after the LoRA file
 - Provides a trigger selection combo box in the UI
-- Outputs both the generated Hook and the selected trigger text
+- Outputs both the generated hook and the selected trigger text

 This node is designed to make using LoRA-specific trigger text easier and fully automated.